 Available jobs in Lisbon

-Services account for more than 80 percent of the region’s employment, especially public services, social security, health, education, social services and defence.
-Other important sectors are banks and finance, accountancy, advertising, tourism, hotels and catering and private health services.
+Services account for more than 80 percent of the region’s employment, especially public services, social security, health, education, social services, and defense.
+Other important sectors are banks and finance, accountancy, advertising, tourism, hotels, catering, and private health services.

-At the end of 2014, the biggest increases in jobs in Lisbon were in science and technology, finance, business consulting, public admin, social security and defence – and, as mentioned above, call centres and customer service.
+At the end of 2014, the biggest increases in jobs in Lisbon were in science and technology, finance, business consulting, public admin, social security, and defense.
+Call centers and customer service are also bustling sectors.

-The main offices of most state organisations are in Lisbon, for example, Portuguese Telecom and the largest energy supplier Energias de Portugal.
+The main offices of most state organizations are in Lisbon, for example, Portuguese Telecom and the largest energy supplier Energias de Portugal.
 It’s also where you’ll find a third of all Portugal’s universities and higher education colleges, as well as many research and development institutes.
-There are multi-nationals like Nokia, Samsung and Nestlé in the capital too.
+There are multi-nationals like Nokia, Samsung, and Nestlé in the capital too.

-Shortage occupations include seasonal jobs in the tourism, hotel and catering sector, medical doctors in certain specialisms, IT professionals and call centre managers.
+Shortage occupations include seasonal jobs in tourism, hotels, catering, medical doctors in certain specialisms, IT professionals, and call center managers.
 Holiday jobs can be a good stepping-stone to permanent employment.
 Be aware that salaries may be lower than in your home country.

 Lisbon work environment and culture

-The average working week is 40 hours (also the legal maximum), working from 9am to 7pm with a two-hour lunch break.
+The average working week is 40 hours, the legal maximum.
+Staff work from 9am to 7pm with a two-hour lunch break.
 There is a minimum of 22 days holiday a year plus public holidays.

-Traditionally, companies can be hierarchical with most decisions made at the top, and meetings are often held to air opinions rather than reach a consensus.
-Businesses can be somewhat resistant to change, with less ‘thinking outside the box’ than in other countries.
+Traditionally, companies are hierarchical with most decisions occurring at the top.
+Meetings are often held to air opinions rather than reach a consensus.
+Businesses can be somewhat resistant to change, with less thinking outside the box than in other countries.
 Personal relationships within the business setting are important so face-to-face meetings may be preferred to conference calls.
-Courtesy, politeness and respect are highly valued, and the dress code is smart.
+Courtesy, politeness, and respect are highly valued, and the dress code is smart.
 For more information, see Expatica’s guide to business culture in Portugal.

 Visas and work permits in Lisbon

-If you’re from the EU/EEA you can come and work in Lisbon without a visa or work permit but you will have to get a residence permit (Cartão de Residência) from the Portuguese Immigration Office (Serviços de Estangeiras e Fronteiras or SEF).
+If you’re from the EU/EEA, you can come and work in Lisbon without a visa.
+However, you must get a residence permit (Cartão de Residência) from the Portuguese Immigration Office (Serviços de Estangeiras e Fronteiras or SEF).
 You can find regional directorates here.

-If you are a non-EU/EEA citizen who wants to work in Lisbon then you may need a visa to enter Portugal (check with the Portuguese embassy or consulate in your home country) and you will need to first get a work contract in order for an employer to get a work permit (Autorização de Trabalho) on your behalf.
+If you’re a non-EU/EEA citizen who wants to work in Lisbon then you may need a visa to enter Portugal; check with your local Portuguese embassy.
+You must first get a work contract in order for an employer to get a work permit (Autorização de Trabalho) on your behalf.
 For more information see Expatica’s guide to Portuguese visas and residence permits.

-You will need to speak Portuguese to get a job with a Portuguese company in Lisbon but there are opportunities for English speakers in the TESOL (Teachers of English to Speakers of Other Languages) sector.
-There are jobs for speakers of many different languages in the tourist, property and booming call centre industries.
+You’ll need to speak Portuguese to get a job with a Portuguese company in Lisbon.
+There are also opportunities for English speakers in the TESOL (Teachers of English to Speakers of Other Languages) sector.
+There are jobs for speakers of many different languages in the tourist, property, and booming call center industries.

-If your home country is signed up to the Bologna Process (check here) your qualifications will be recognised in Lisbon.
-Otherwise, you can contact the Portuguese NARIC (the National Academic Recognition Information Centre) to get qualifications from your home country recognised in Lisbon.
+If your home country is signed up to the Bologna Process (check here) your qualifications will be recognized in Lisbon.
+Otherwise, contact the Portuguese NARIC (the National Academic Recognition Information Centre) to get qualifications from your home country recognized in Lisbon.
 Check here to find out if you need to have a professional qualification validated in Portugal in order to work in Lisbon.